ergochat/ergo/docs/MANUAL.md

 1. [Hexchat](https://hexchat.github.io/) is known to support .onion addresses, once it has been configured to use a local Tor daemon as a SOCKS proxy (Settings -> Preferences -> Network Setup -> Proxy Server).
 1. Pidgin should work with [torsocks](https://trac.torproject.org/projects/tor/wiki/doc/torsocks).

+## ZNC

+ZNC 1.6.x has a [bug](https://github.com/znc/znc/issues/1212) where it fails to recognize certain SASL messages.
+Oragono 1.1.0 and later support a compatibility mode that enables ZNC to complete the SASL handshake: this can be enabled with `server.compatibility.send-unprefixed-sasl`.

+Oragono can emulate certain capabilities of the ZNC bouncer for the benefit of clients, in particular the third-party [playback](https://wiki.znc.in/Playback) module.
+This enables clients with specific support for ZNC to receive selective history playback automatically.
+To configure this in [Textual](https://www.codeux.com/textual/), go to "Server properties", select "Vendor specific", uncheck "Do not automatically join channels on connect", and check "Only play back messages you missed".
+Other clients with support are listed on ZNC's wiki page.

 --------------------------------------------------------------------------------------------